 Note: It is highly recommended not to change the factory settings unless you fully understand how a change will impact the operation of the chiller.
-Changes without such understanding can cause damage to equipment and/or personal injury.
+Changes without such understanding can cause damage to equipment and/ or personal injury.

-Cooling Control - LAG Compressor settings - Screen Overview
+Cooling Control - Compressor Two Settings - Screen Overview